A browsing context is an environment in which

 Let document be context's active document.

-If document's origin and the origin specified by the current settings object are not same origin-domain, then return null.
+If document's origin and container's node document's origin are not same origin-domain, then return null.

 WindowProxy for the opener browsing context.